dafny-lang/dafny/docs/HowToFAQ/Errors-Parser.md

 }
 ```

-The `:|` syntax is called 'assign-such-that': the variables on the left-hand-side are initiallized or assigned
+The `:|` syntax is called _assign-such-that_: the variables on the left-hand-side are initiallized or assigned
 some non-deterministic values that satisfy the predicate on the right-hand-side.

 However, Dafny only allows a list of simple variables on the left, not datatype deconstructor patterns, as seen here.